ciaranoceallaigh96/gwas_tutorial/trial_1.md

 Let us also load in the population codes of the individuals of the 1000 Genomes project.

+They’ve give been given broad superpopulation labels: “AFR=African”, “EUR=European”, “ASN=Asian”,  “AMR=Admixed American”

 ```
 population_codes <- read.table("population_file_lab_1.txt", header=TRUE)
 head(population_codes)
 ```

 Let’s redo our PCA with the merged matrix.
 We will calculate the first two PCS.
 We will then add back in the population info to each sample.
-Our own sample will remain NA so we will label it "my_sample".
+Our own samples will remain NA so we will label it "my_sample".

 ```
 merged_snp_matrix <- as.matrix(merged_matrix[, 7:ncol(merged_matrix)])